 Prodded by rifles with bayonets and the usual slapping and kicking, two-thirds of the men squeezed themselves below.
 Sitting back-to-back and knee-to-knee the men including the sick settled down and waited in the dark hold sweating in the appalling conditions.

-‘Rakuyo Maru‘ cast off and sailed from the docks just before dusk and soon dropped anchor in the roads outside the harbour.
+On 4 September 1944 ‘Rakuyo Maru‘ with 1318 men, 717 Australians, 600 British and one American airman (shot down in Burma) moved off just before dusk and soon dropped anchor in the roads outside the harbour.
+They remained in the roadstead for another 36 hours.
 Those on deck were able to see the lights of Singapore and enjoyed the faintest of breezes.
-For those below there was no relief, it must have been horrific trying to sleep sitting with heads on their knees, listening to the sick and injured cries and moans.
+For those below there was no relief, it must have been horrific trying to sleep sitting with heads on their knees, listening to the sick and injured cries and moans, the air filled with fear and the growing stench of so many bodies.

-There was no food rations this night.
-Whatever food they had been provided in the early morning was supposed to be for the day however rice would not keep in the heat.
+There was no food ration this night.
+Whatever food they had been provided in the early morning was supposed to be for the day – however rice would not keep in the heat.

 During the night ‘Rakuyo Maru’ joined a convoy of two tankers and further three transports to form two lines headed by a light cruiser, flanked by two destroyers and followed by a corvette and sailed away from Singapore.